jayPare/jayPare.github.io/README.md

 A simple tool to help see the real amount you will get when you sell an item to a specific destination.

-### Currently Supported

-- At the moment, only shipping from Canada is supported and only CAD currency is supported.

 ### Future improvment

-- Add other origin Country
+- Add other origin and destination countries
-- Add other currencies support
-- More destination Countries

 ### Bug or feature request